-This list of boat operators on the IWDG website is a good place to start — all of them adhere to best practice guidelines published by the IWDG.
 Your local tourist office should also be able to advise on a reputable local boat operator who offers marine wildlife trips.

 Getting out in a boat to see basking sharks is one of Ireland’s wildlife highlights — you only really appreciate the size of these magnificent creatures when you get close to them out on the water.

 Help basking shark conservation: record your sightings